fybrik/fybrik/site/docs/get-started/quickstart.md

 === "OpenMetadata"

-    When installing fybrik with OpenMetadata as its data catalog, you need to sepcify the API endpoint for OpenMetadata.
+    When installing fybrik with OpenMetadata as its data catalog, you need to specify the API endpoint for OpenMetadata.
 The default value for that endpoint is `http://openmetadata.open-metadata:8585/api`.
 If you are using a different OpenMetadata deployment, replace the `openmetadataConnector.openmetadata_endpoint` value in the helm installation command.

     ??? tip "Install latest development version from GitHub"